SECURITIES AND EXCHANGE COMMISSION

 Chief Financial Officer

-Recursion Provides Business Updates and Reports Third Quarter 2022 Financial Results
+Recursion Provides Business Updates and Reports First Quarter 2023 Financial Results

-SALT LAKE CITY, November 8, 2022 — Recursion (Nasdaq: RXRX), the clinical-stage biotechnology company industrializing drug discovery by decoding biology, today reported business updates and financial results for its third quarter ending September 30, 2022.
+SALT LAKE CITY, May 8, 2023 — Recursion (Nasdaq: RXRX), a clinical stage TechBio company leading the space by decoding biology to industrialize drug discovery, today reported business updates and financial results for its first quarter ending March 31, 2023.

 Summary of Business Highlights